nguyenhphilip/pn-blog/content/blog/devotion.md

 images:
   - /photos/devotion.JPG
 ---

+_This post is in reference to a trip I took shortly before the New Year._

 It’s the day I’m supposed to be camping in Joshua Tree, but I find myself driving up the coast instead, hunting for answers.
 Something is calling me north to Santa Barbara.
 It feels familiar, like a warm embrace from a distant friend, an aged habit that continues to linger, yet it remains entirely nameless.
 A ghost is whispering.

 I arrive, park in front of my old apartment complex, and shuffle up the steps to the second floor.
 The chalky blue paint and the unused pool; unit 79, once mine and the host of many firsts; unit 53, a dear friend’s, the place I received story, connection, and an unconditional heart.
 It was all still there, a collection of memories unchanged by the hand of time.
 On the way out, I catch my reflection in the pane of a window.
 What had changed was me.